 |Use||2 tsp and decoct in 10 oz water for 15 mins, steep 45 mins

-In the Alternative Medicine Review article, the author says the dosage may vary, depending on how much standardized extract it contains and for what use it is intended – the author of the review suggests approximately:
+In the Alternative Medicine Review article, the author of the review suggests the following approximate dosages and adds that this may vary, depending on how much standardised extract it contains and for what use it is intended

 |Dangers||Not good for bipolar, manic or paranoid patients|